 If you want a 32″ 144Hz gaming monitor, we highly recommend investing another $20 in the AOC CQ32G1 which has a higher 1440p resolution.

 In case 1440p is too demanding for your PC rig, consider a smaller 24″ 1080p 144Hz gaming monitor instead.
 It is much cheaper and yet it will provide you with a better image quality due to higher pixel density.

 If you don’t mind the low pixel density and really want a 32″ 1080p 144Hz display, the MSI AG32C will suit you just fine as its performance, contrast, and colors are otherwise top-notch.

 So, should you buy this monitor?

-Well, if you want a big curved screen with a rapid refresh rate that’s affordable and easy on the GPU, then you should; just keep in mind its downsides i.e. the low pixel density.
+Well, if you want a big curved screen with a fast refresh rate that’s cheap and easy on the GPU, then you should; just keep in mind its downsides i.e. the low pixel density.